sigp/lighthouse/book/src/voluntary-exit.md

    | 1000000 | 8.68	| 8.77 |
 </div>

 > Note: Ideal scenario assumes no block proposals are missed.
 This means a total of withdrawals of 7200 blocks/day * 16 withdrawals/block = 115200 withdrawals/day.
 Practical scenario assumes 1% of blocks are missed per day.
+As an example, if there are 700000 eligible validators, one would expect a waiting time of slightly more than 6 days.